Demco21/Assembler/README.txt

 The second file is a program file which is a file that contains the assembly language.
 In this file, if a line starts with a tab character then the first token after the tab character (using space as a token delimiter) is the instruction to be carried out.
 If a line starts without a tab character, then the first token is a symbol being defined.
-Each defined symbol from the program is stored in a hash table that allows chaining.
+Each defined symbol from the program is stored in a hash table along with the opcode of the instruction directly after the symbol.
+For example, the first symbol defined in the following example is foo.
+So the key "foo" will be hashed into the table along with the value 14 which represents the opcode value of ldx.

 Program file example: